 Wait until you taste these little cookies…They’re simply de-licious!!!
 Your kids will love them too!
 They would make a wonderful holiday gift for anyone on your list.
-To make them gluten free, you need to use gluten free oats, otherwise old fashioned rolled oats work great.
+To make them gluten-free, you need to use gluten-free oats, otherwise old fashioned rolled oats work great.
 They’re healthier than most regular oatmeal chocolate chip cookies since they’re made with no white flour, all oats, just a little light butter and dark chocolate chips.
-Each cookie has 69 calories, 3 grams of fat and 3 Blue WW Freestyle SmartPoints.
-Perfect for a quick, super rich treat.
-Of course they’re not calorie free so just a few will do to satisfy a sweet craving.
+Each cookie has 69 calories, 3 grams of fat and 3 Blue WW Freestyle SmartPoints, and 3 Green.
+Perfect for a quick, super-rich treat.
+Of course, they’re not calorie-free so just a few will do to satisfy a sweet craving.
 I like to store them in the freezer and eat them frozen.
 Pure yumminess!

 Prep Time: 15 minutes

 Chill Time: 30 minutes

 2 tablespoons light butter, melted (I used Smart Balance Light Butter and Canola Oil Blend or Smart Balance Light)

 3 cups old fashioned rolled oats or gluten-free oats, see shopping tips

 1 (14 oz) can fat-free sweetened condensed milk

 1 cup dark chocolate chips, I used Ghirardelli 60% cacao bittersweet chocolate chips

 1 teaspoon vanilla extract